 From the writer's desk to the bookstore shelf

 Our panels and workshops will cover topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
 Top editors, agents, and authors will discuss crucial steps to help launch a writer's career.
 But a book deal is just the beginning of a writer's professional journey.
 We invite leading professionals to offer trade secrets about how they transform a great story into a bestselling book (and what writers can do to help them get there).

 - Panels -- Standard enrollment includes access to panels throughout the weekend.
 Click here to view the panel schedule.

-- One-on-One Agent Meetings -- Conference attendees have the opportunity to sign up for individual meetings with literary agents.
+- One-on-One Editor/Agent Meetings -- Conference attendees have the opportunity to sign up for individual meetings with literary agents.
 We offer three different meeting levels, each one suited for writers at different stages of their project.
 Schedules, pricing, and applications can be found here.

-- Sackett Street Writers' Workshop Craft Classes -- Slice is thrilled to partner with the Sackett Street Writers' Workshop to offer craft classes in fiction and nonfiction.Visit our workshop page for class details, schedules, and applications.
+- Sackett Street Writer's Workshop Craft Classes -- Slice is thrilled to partner with the Sackett Street Writer's Workshop to offer craft classes in fiction and nonfiction.Visit our workshop page for class details, schedules, and applications.

-Cost: $300 to attend panels on both days; $200 for one day (students receive a $50 discount).
+Cost: $350 to attend panels on both days; $250 for one day (students receive a $50 discount).
 Agent meetings and workshops begin at $50 per session.
 Please visit those pages for additional details.Apply for Conference